apache/spark/docs/configuration.md

   <td><code>spark.dynamicAllocation.initialExecutors</code></td>
   <td><code>spark.dynamicAllocation.minExecutors</code></td>
   <td>
-    Initial number of executors to run if dynamic allocation is enabled.
+    Initial number of executors to run if elastic scaling is enabled.
   </td>
 </tr>
 <tr>
   <td><code>spark.dynamicAllocation.maxExecutors</code></td>
   <td>infinity</td>
   <td>
-    Upper bound for the number of executors if dynamic allocation is enabled.
+    Upper bound for the number of executors if elastic scaling is enabled.
   </td>
 </tr>
 <tr>
   <td><code>spark.dynamicAllocation.minExecutors</code></td>
   <td>0</td>
   <td>
-    Lower bound for the number of executors if dynamic allocation is enabled.
+    Lower bound for the number of executors if elastic scaling is enabled.
   </td>
 </tr>
 <tr>
   <td><code>spark.dynamicAllocation.schedulerBacklogTimeout</code></td>
   <td>1s</td>
   <td>
-    If dynamic allocation is enabled and there have been pending tasks backlogged for more than this duration, new executors will be requested.
+    If elastic scaling is enabled and there have been pending tasks backlogged for more than this duration, new executors will be requested.
 For more detail, see this
     <a href="job-scheduling.html#resource-allocation-policy">description</a>.
   </td>